mailjet/mailjet-apiv3-nodejs/README.md

 - Create a new branch.
 - Implement your feature or bug fix.
 - Add documentation to it.
-- Commit, push and voila.
+- Commit, push, open a pull request and voila.